-For many Amazon sellers, staying competitive on Amazon is becoming a challenge.But for newcomers, this reshuffle is a good opportunity to sell on Amazon in 2020 and come out on top.Here are a few Amazon selling tips from us.
-In Q1 2020, sellers accounted for half of Amazon's transactions, according to Statista.
-But today, many businesses are clinging for survival.
+For many Amazon sellers, staying competitive on Amazon is becoming a challenge.
+But for newcomers, this reshuffle is a good opportunity to sell on Amazon in 2021 and come out on top.
+Here are a few Amazon selling tips from us.